Jake Burger Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in the league.

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.92).
+- The Nationals' 4.91 team ERA ranks 27th across all MLB pitching staffs.

 - Nationals pitchers combine to surrender the most home runs in baseball (197 total, 1.5 per game).

-- Adon (1-0) takes the mound for the Nationals in his fourth start of the season.
-He has a 7.00 ERA in 18 2/3 innings pitched, with 17 strikeouts.

-- The right-hander last appeared on Friday against the Philadelphia Phillies, when he tossed four innings, allowing six earned runs while giving up six hits.
+- In his most recent time out on Saturday, the righty tossed six scoreless innings against the Philadelphia Phillies while surrendering five hits.

-- In five games this season, the 25-year-old has amassed an ERA of 7.00, with 8.5 strikeouts per nine innings.
-Opponents are batting .209 against him.
+- The 26-year-old has put up an ERA of 4.56, with 7.5 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.